lafeat/mora/README.md

 and the code were tested on an NVIDIA TITAN Xp GPU.

-## Data and pre-trained models
+## Pretrained models

-The pre-trained models
+The pretrained models
 for the ensemble defense strategies (ADP, DVERGE, GAL) can be accessed via [this link](https://drive.google.com/drive/folders/1i96Bk_bCWXhb7afSNp1t3woNjO1kAMDH?usp=sharing).